 Read more at the website of Canava Roussos

 Surrounded by the volcanic slopes around it, the VSV winery does not hurry to be uncovered.
 The building is in harmony with its natural surroundings, offering a special touch to local history.

-The VSV winery is open for public visits as long as you come in contact to set the time of visit, the number of visitors and other necessary information for your reservation.
+The VSV winery is open for public visits as long as you come in contact to set the time of visit, the number of visitors, and other necessary information for your reservation.

-Read more at website of VSV winery
+Read more at the website of VSV winery

 In the beautiful Santorini, the Koutsogiannopoulos Wine Museum has everything a visitor wants to know about vinification and how it occurs in one of the most unique and beautiful places on earth.
 With the knowledge of the Koutsogiannopoulos family and historical exhibits, visitors will get a taste of the wine and the activities of the winemaker over the years to the modern times.

 Monday to Saturday 09: 00-17:00, (Sunday 10:00 – 17:00)

 Monday to Saturday 09: 00-19:00, (Sunday 10:00 – 19:00)

 Read more at the website of Koutsoyannopoulos Winery & Wine Museum